Thanks for being kind and caring to mum; you truly are amazing.

 Acupuncture involves the insertion of very fine needles into specific points on the body to achieve a stimulating or relaxing effect.
 Acupuncture is one of the oldest forms of treatment and originates from China more than 3000 years ago.
 It has now been incorporated into Western medicine and has become more research-based.

-What symptoms may Acupuncture help with?
+What symptoms might Acupuncture help with?

 Research has shown acupuncture to have a beneficial effect with the following conditions. many of which can be associated with the treatment of cancer and other life-limiting illnesses: